gaultier/blog/wayland_from_scratch.md

 ## Chatting with the compositor

 We are going to exchange messages back and forth over the socket with the compositor.
-Let's use plain old blocking calls in `main` like it's the 70's:
+Let's use plain old blocking calls in `main` like it's the 70's.
+We read as much as we can from the socket:

 ```c
   while (1) {